• About TTT

 Bending Branch Winery – Comfort, TX

-2. Explore Wine Country
+2. Explore The Texas Wine Country

 Take a long weekend to visit the Texas Hill Country.
 If you can, travel the scenic highway and not I35.
 Visit the wineries on Hwy 290 (aka Wine Road) and stop in Dripping Springs to visit the beautiful Hamilton Pool Preserve.
 Though its natural swimming hole is closed indefinitely, it’s still a gorgeous area to explore.
 There are other swimming holes in the hill country – small town Wimberley has one.
-A road trip to small towns in the Texas Hill Country is one of my favorite things to do to enjoy the outdoors and nature.

 3. Visit The Dallas Arboretum During Fall